Louisville Swimming Pool Accident Lawyer

 An aboveground pool is still subject to premises liability.
 The owner may be liable for guests’ injuries if the pool was improperly set up, among other things.
 The best way to know is to talk to a lawyer.

 Proving liability and negligence can be tough.
 At Kaufman & Stigger, PLLC, we understand this.
 With decades of experience in personal injury and premises liability, we may able to help.
-Because of our no-fee promise until we win or settle the case, you have nothing to lose by calling one of our Louisville personal injury attorneys.
-Contact us at (502) 458-5555 for a consultation today.
+Because of our no-fee promise until we win or settle the case, you have nothing to lose by calling one of our pool accident attorneys.
+Contact us at (502) 458-5555 for a consultation today